The UAD Ampex ATR-102, but first a rant—

 Calibrate it every day.
 Keep the tapes in a controlled environment.
 Push the signal so you get less noise, but not so hard that it distorts.
 Clean the heads and capstan.
 Be careful you don’t stretch the tape rewinding.
-Keep a log of how many punch-ins and re-records you have done.
+Keep a log of how many punch-ins and re-records you have done to monitor tape wear.
 Test the motor and transports.

 When someone starts going into the whole “tape was so great” speech is when I know they have never used it.
 You can find these people all over the audio boards.
 They hang out with the “you can never emulate the sound of tape” people.
 You know who they are.
 They are right, plugins don’t sound the same.
 Just ask the two or three hundred people in the entire world who can actually hear the difference.

 Emulation takes the “good” parts of tape and lets you adjust the things that made it a pain in the butt.
 You can have wow and flutter, but now you can control it.
 You can get some saturation*, but again you can dial in how much.
 Want crosstalk?
 Go ahead.
 Don’t want any?
 Turn it off.
 Head bump?
 OK, or not.
 Soften the transients, sure — and you can even do it by pretending to use different tape speeds or formulas.

 Plugins are great.
 I have no nostalgic desire to go back.
 We can have the best from decades of audio engineering and classic hardware, and also discover brand new ways of producing music.
 There, now I have had my own rant.
 And now back to my post…

 (*Saturation – sounds just like distortion, because it is distortion.)

 Back to the UAD Ampex ATR-102